slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On feedback and mentorship

 <!--
-> *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
--- Winston Churchill*

-- don’t take criticism from people that you would never go for advice.
 - what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.
 -->

 > *"To know the road ahead, ask those coming back."
 -- Unknown*

 Feedback from mentors speeds up improvement.
 Even if you can’t understand the logic behind their wisdom, they’ll show you the door.
+Don’t take criticism from people that you would never go for advice.

 Be generous and share your strengths.
 Impact the world.
 When you teach, you do something useful.
 When you do research, most days you don’t.

 > *"You don’t need mentors, you need action." (...)
 "Take feedback from nature and markets, not from people." (...)
 "A good scare is a great error-correcting mechanism." (...)
 "Remove grading to see who is really interested in the topic."